HgCl2/rock_scissors_paper/README.md

-Implementation
+Description
 =============
-Simple online mobile game.
+Simple online game.

+Project was writed for learning Go language and REST style (also for fun).